On this page

 - Developed a working agreement called BARRY’s Vibe Check

-- Learned about and discussed the Change for Children Action Plan and the Commission of Inquiry
+- Learned about and discussed the Change for Children Action Plan and the recommendations of the Commission of Inquiry

-- Participated in a workshop about the UN Convention on the Rights of the Child
+- Participated in a workshop about the United Nations Convention on the Rights of the Child

 - Completed respectful relationships training with SASS and Laurel House

-- Met with decision-makers and leaders, including Independent Monitor Robert Benjamin, and UN Youth Representative Janice Rodrigues
+- Met with decision-makers and leaders, including Child Safety Reform Implementation Monitor Robert Benjamin AM KC, as well as United Nations Youth Representative Janice Rodrigues.

 Chance for Change logo